 (2) A disinfection system contact tank shall conform to the following:

-(b) For one, two, or three family dwellings the disinfection system contact tank shall be a minimum of one hundred and twenty gallons per household being served and be designed to reduce short-circuiting of the disinfection solution through the contact tank.
+(b) For one-, two-, or three-family dwellings the disinfection system contact tank shall be a minimum of one hundred twenty gallons per household being served and be designed to reduce short-circuiting of the disinfection solution through the contact tank.
 A contact tank less than one hundred twenty gallons can be used if the tank design ensures adequate contact time and is approved by the department.

 (c) In the case of buildings with private water systems serving up to twenty-four people or having more than three service connections, the system contact tank shall be of adequate size to ensure at least eight minutes of contact when used at peak demand and be designed to reduce short-circuiting of the disinfection solution through the contact tank.